matthewdeanmartin/lambda_for_free/README.md

 No security groups, only WAF

-## TODO
-- Work on SQS & other async patterns.
+## Architectual patterns to try out
-  - API Gateway sends SQS message, Lambda handles it stores result, client polls another end point for result.
+- API Gateway + SQS + Lambda with polling
-  - API Gateway call lambda, lambda creates SQS message, client polls
+- API Gateway + SQS + Lambda with callback

-- Work on Saga patterns
-  - API Gateway calls step function, step function triggers SQS, Lambda and calls a compensating/rollback if fails.
+- API Gateway + SQS + Lambda with fire and forget/batch processing